 NUTR 903 Advanced Nutrition and Metabolism A detailed investigation of macro and micronutrient metabolism during states of normal health and illness.
 This course expands understanding of the biological roles of nutrients in human metabolism using basic knowledge in physiology, biochemistry and molecular biology.
 Emphasis is directed towards current molecular and biochemical research findings and hypotheses.
 Students are expected to be familiar with the material covered in NUTR 874 Human Nutrition Science.
 Topics include carbohydrate, lipid and protein metabolism; energy homeostasis; 1-carbon metabolism; vitamin and mineral metabolism.
 Prerequisites: NUTR 874 Human Nutrition Science or permission of the instructor.
 NUTR 978 Public Health Nutrition A study of nutrition concepts and the political/social realities that affect the nutritional health of populations.
 The development of nutrition policies at the local, state, and national levels are explored along with the delivery of community-based services.
 Topics may include: nutritional science in the lifecycle, sociocultural aspects of nutrition, food and nutrition programs, nutrition assessment of populations, food insecurity, health promotion guidelines, and food safety.
 Prerequisites: NUTR 874 Human Nutrition Science or Bachelor's Degree in Nutrition or Health or either NUTR 910 Nutrition Science in the Classroom or NUTR 914 Contemporary Nutrition Issues for Schools.
-DUAL-LEVEL ELECTIVES (Offered in conjunction with the corresponding undergraduate course) CHEM 821 Instrumental Analysis Principles and use of instrumental methods in analysis.
-Topics in electronics, electrochemistry, spectroscopy, flame photometry, mass spectrometry, NMR and Chromatography.
-Prerequisites: Organic Chemistry I, Calculus I, and Principles of Physics I and II, or PHYS Introductory Physics.
+DUAL-LEVEL ELECTIVES (Offered in conjunction with the corresponding undergraduate course) CHEM 821 Instrumental Analysis An introduction to the theory and application of common chemical instrumentation with associated laboratory.
+Topics include spectroscopic methods (atomic and molecular absorption and emission, nuclear magnetic resonance, and mass spectrometry), electrochemical methods (potentiometry and voltammetry), and chromatographic methods (GC, HPLC).
+Students are required to enroll in the corresponding laboratory (4 hours).
+Prerequisites: Organic Chemistry II and Principles of Physics II.
 CHEM 832 Biochemistry II A continuation of Biochemistry I, which covers basic nucleotide chemistry.
 Informational biomolecules, nucleotide metabolism, cell signaling and regulatory mechanisms, molecular physiology, protein structure and catalysis, regulation of biochemical processes, and integrated metabolic systems are studied in-depth.
 Laboratory emphasizes enzyme isolation, molecular modeling, and analytical biotechnology.
 Prerequisites: Organic Chemistry II and Biochemistry I.